callmeJ274/Udacity_DS_project1/README.md

 <img src="imgs/tremont_beds.png" alt="drawing" width="500"/>

 ## VI.Conclusion
 All in all,the prices between places to stay avalable for a specific day (2016, Dec, 1) are different in not only street ( some crowded street have quite high prices, but also by the facilities those places have.
-Such as the bumber of beds, or rome_type like Apartment/ House and other facilities visullized in the boxplots above.
+Such as the number of beds, or rome_type like Apartment/ House and other facilities visulized in the boxplots above.
 The first hand analysis and the result can be used to support to filter data for a recommendation system in tourism.
 For deep dive analysis, we can add some mock_visitor-requirement to have more insight results.